MONO MEALS

 Eating nothing but watermelon for breakfast.

-Eating nothing but pineapples for dinner.
+Eating nothing but pineapple for dinner.

 And while it can be wonderful to eat a meal that your mother spent a lot of time and energy creating for you, it can also be wonderful to eat a meal that "Mother Nature" spent a lot of time and energy creating for you.